msc-acse/acse-9-project-plan-hk-97/README.md

 This repository contains a single file for submission,  `ProjectPlan.pdf`.

-This is submitted in partial fulfillment of the requirements for the degree 'MSc Applied Computational Science and Engineering' at Imperial College London during the academic year 2018-19.
+This is submitted in partial fulfillment of the requirements for the degree 'MSc Applied Computational Science and Engineering' at Imperial College London during the 2018-19 academic year.